sumzulfikar/Sumaiya-Zulfikar/README.md

 ## Installation

-Click link to see the profile
+Click this link to see the profile: https://sumzulfikar.github.io/Sumaiya-Zulfikar/

 ![alt text](/images/application_ss.PNG)